dponcez/project1/README.md

 *The purpose of the music, which is in the audio folder, is only for the creation of the AUDIO PLAYER and the rights are reserved to each artist and / or label.*

-# Inspired by 50Projects50Days by Traversy Media
+# Inspired by 50Projects50Days from Traversy Media

 Here goes all projects.